roosterMAP/rmKit-docs/docs/source/uv.rst

 UV Grow / UV Shrink
 -------------------

-``UV Grow`` and ``UV Shink`` were designed for use in unsync mode, where detatching faces from their neighbors is not possible with the move tool.
-Rather than immidiatly growing the face selection it will first grow to include the overlapping vertices.
+``UV Grow`` and ``UV Shrink`` were designed for use in unsync mode, where detaching faces from their neighbors is not possible with the move tool.
+Rather than immediately growing the face selection it will first grow to include the overlapping vertices.
 Once they are all part of the selection, the next set of faces is selected.
 Running once more will include the overlapping verts.
 For example, select one uvface while in unsync mode.
 If you move the face around with the move tool observe that the face is still "welded" to its neighbors.
-Pressing ``UV Shrink`` once will shring the uvloop selection.
-Moving the face now till detatch it from its neighbors.
+Pressing ``UV Shrink`` once will shrink the uvloop selection.
+Moving the face now till detach it from its neighbors.

 .. note::
 	* Bind to a key in the addon Preferences in the ``UV Editor`` context or find it in the rmKit section of the UV Editor tools panel.